FusionAuth/fusionauth-android-sdk/README.md

 ### Reporting an Issue

-Before filing an issue, please search through the already open issues to see if you could contribute.
+Before reporting an issue, please search through the already open issues to see if you could contribute.

-To report an issue please follow the instructions of the bug, feature and, general issue templates.
+To report an issue, please follow the instructions of the bug, feature and general issue templates.

-### Conntributing Features and Fixes
+### Contributing Features and Fixes

 Before starting with contributing, you'll want to look at and choose an issue to work on.
 Here is a basic workflow you want to work from:

-1. Search through issues
+1. Search the issue tracker for an issue that you want to work on.
+If your issue does not exist, please create a new one.
-2. Find or create a issue you want to work on
+2. Search GitHub for an open or closed Pull Request that relates to the issue you want to work on.
+You may find that someone else is already working on it, or that the issue is already resolved in a different branch.
-3. Check if someone else has already worked on and made a pull request on said issue
-4. (Optional) Double check pull requests for someone who has worked on the pull request

-You can find all the open issue [here](https://github.com/FusionAuth/fusionauth-android-sdk/issues).
+You can find all the open issues [here](https://github.com/FusionAuth/fusionauth-android-sdk/issues).

-Once you have found an issue you want to work on we suggest to:
+Once you have found an issue you want to work on, we suggest to:

 1. Fork the repository to your personal account.
 2. Create a new branch with the name fix/issue-id or feat/issue-id.
-3. And start working in that branch on the issue.
+3. And start working on that branch on the issue.

 ### Development Tooling

-During development of new features and fixes we suggest to use the following code quality tools in your IDE which are preconfigured for this project:
+During development of new features and fixes, we suggest using the following code quality tools which are preconfigured for this project:
-* Detekt: `./gradlew clean detektRelease detektTest --continue` or use for example a [IDE plugin](https://plugins.jetbrains.com/plugin/10761-detekt)
+* Detekt: `./gradlew clean detektRelease detektTest --continue` or use an [IDE plugin](https://plugins.jetbrains.com/plugin/10761-detekt)
 * Android Lint: `./gradlew clean lint --continue`

 ### Submitting a Pull Request

-Within GitHub, visit this main repository and you should see a banner suggesting that you make a pull request from your branch.
+When you are ready to submit your pull request, visit the main repository on GitHub and click the "Compare & pull request" button.
+Here you can select the branch you have been working on and create a pull request.

-While you're writing up the pull request, you can add `Closes #XXX` in the message body where `#XXX` is the issue you're fixing.
-Therefore, an example would be Closes #42 would close issue #42.
+If you're creating a pull request for an issue, please include `Closes #XXX` in the message body where `#XXX` is the issue you're fixing.
+For example, `Closes #42` would close issue #42.

+After you have submitted your pull request, several checks will be run to ensure the changes meet the project's guidelines.
+If they do, the pull request will be reviewed by a maintainer and subsequently merged.
 <!--
 end::forDocSiteContributing[]
 -->